New York Central Park view

 Exploring White Plains, New York

 Westchester County’s White Plains is a suburban community with a strong urban vibe.
-Indicative of a strong feeling of social responsibility and community, it is home to several non-profit organizations and it boasts a diverse population.
-The urban planning of White Plains is innovative, with lots of green spaces and pedestrian-friendly places that support a healthy and sustainable way of living.
+Indicative of a strong sense of social responsibility and community, it is home to several non-profit organizations and boasts a diverse population[17].

 3. Saratoga Springs